mikro-orm/mikro-orm/docs/docs/usage-with-nestjs.md

 ## Testing

-The `nestjs-mikro-orm` package exposes `getRepositoryToken()` function that returns prepared token based on a given entity to allow mocking the repository.
+The `@mikro-orm/nestjs` package exposes `getRepositoryToken()` function that returns prepared token based on a given entity to allow mocking the repository.

 ```typescript
 @Module({